bbauska/JS-Basics-Unlock/README.md

 <h3 id="">10.5.4 Utilizing MutationObserver for Observing DOM Changes</h3>

 MutationObserver is a powerful API that allows developers to watch for changes in the DOM tree.
-It\'s useful for executing code in response to DOM updates without having to poll the DOM or bind update events manually.
+It&#39;s useful for executing code in response to DOM updates without having to poll the DOM or bind update events manually.
 It can be used to observe additions, removals, attribute changes, and more, making it invaluable for dynamically updating UIs or